 Alternatively, Jajah* allows anyone with web access to make cheap or even free calls via normal landlines or mobiles, meaning you can use a hotel room phone.

 If you're only likely to make a few calls, or are sticking within the EU, the easiest way is to sign up for a "don't ask, don't get" discounted roaming add-on from your network.
 Many of the network providers offer add-ons which reduce the cost of roaming abroad.

 Some of these are free, others require a monthly fee.
 This isn't necessarily the cheapest way to save when abroad (see switch Sim for the biggest savings), but can help costs considerably.

 Update.
-Three Mobile scraps roaming bills in seven countries.
-Three has just launched a new plan called Feel At Home, which lets customers use their UK allowances while abroad in seven select countries.
+Three Mobile scraps roaming bills in eleven countries.
+Three has launched a new plan called Feel At Home, which lets customers use their UK allowances while abroad in eleven countries.
+These now include the USA, Indonesia, Sri Lanka and Macau.
 Full info in the MSE News story: Roam for free with Three.

 How much will it cost to use my phone in the EU?

 The table below shows how much providers charge as standard, when roaming in the EU.
 Use this as a benchmark to see how much you could save with a roaming add-on: